 - When there is feedback to assess progress towards their goals.

-Kailo Institute NPC specialises in informal and non-formal learning.
+Kailo Training Institute specialises in non-secular, informal and non-formal learning.
 Informal learning “results from daily activities related to paid or unpaid work, family or community life, or leisure” (SAQA).

 Non-formal learning is “planned learning activities, not explicitly designated as learning towards the achievement of a qualification or part-qualification; often associated with learning that results in improved workplace practice”.
 This can include continuing education, non-aligned courses, short courses and popular education (SAQA).